pyrdm/pyrdm/README.md

 Contact
 -------

-If you have any questions or comments about PyRDM, please send them via email to <christian@christianjacobs.uk>.
+If you have any questions or comments about PyRDM, please send them via email to <C.T.Jacobs@soton.ac.uk>.